6 Ways to Check If a USB Drive Is Bootable in Windows

 Rufus

 Another great tool to create a bootable drive is Rufus.
 It is an open-source and lightweight program.
-Plus, you have an option to not install anything else on your system.
+Plus, you have the option to not install anything else on your system.

 Here’s how you can quickly create a bootable drive with Rufus: